RubenQCs/Data-Science/Financial Fraud Detection/Readme.md

 You can download the dataset from here:
 [📥 Download Dataset](https://docs.google.com/spreadsheets/d/1ANOYFKEC7GJtriPFpXc3PNvHanHP3oXJ/edit?usp=share_link&ouid=111569509993326914459&rtpof=true&sd=true)

 This dataset contains financial data from companies traded on the NYSE, NASDAQ, NYSE American, and other markets.
+Here, the variable "misstate" is the fraud label (1 denotes fraud, and 0 denotes non-fraud).

 ### The description of the 28 raw accounting variables are as follows: